Going onstage (www.esplanade.com).

 She arrived at the rock, its dark and ominous entrance beckoning to her.
 The rock yawned opened its mouth for her.
 Mak Tanjung walked in as if she was hypnotised, not noticing that her shawl had unravelled and fallen outside the cave’s entrance.
 The rock closed its entrance shut with no trace of Mak Tanjung, leaving behind only her footprints and shawl.

-She quickly shook Pekan awake, “Wake up, Ibu has disappeared!”
-Pekan opened his eyes, looking around in surprise.
-The two siblings quickly left their hut, wandering around and calling out for their mother.
-They moved closer and closer to the forest, before Pekan looked down on the ground to see their mother’s footsteps, leading towards the dreaded rock.
-He grabbed Melur’s hand and began following the trail.
+Without wasting a single second, the siblings quickly left their hut, wandering around and calling out for their mother.
+They moved closer and closer to the forest before Pekan looked down at the ground.
+Imprinted in the mud was a set of fresh footprints!
+They led towards towards the dreadful rock.
+Pekan knew deep in his heart that they belonged to his mother.
+He grabbed Melur’s hand and together, they followed the trail.

 Learn more about Singapore's cinema history, draw your own set piece and craft your own mudskipper with our activity sheets below!